-Not really working out, is it, the old graduate life?
-Because look at you: you're sat at work reading this on the down-low, alt-tabbing to a spreadsheet your boss asked you to do four days ago whenever he walks by.
+Post-college life isn't working out for you, is it?
+I don't mean this as an insult, but look at you: You're sitting at work and reading this on the down-low, alt-tabbing to a spreadsheet your boss asked you to do four days ago whenever he walks by.
 It doesn't take four days to do a spreadsheet.
 You know this.
 Your boss knows this.
 Nobody even wants the spreadsheet you are pretending to make.
-Your life is a punchline in a panto adaptation of Nineteen Eighty-Four.
+You will go home and your roommate will ask you what you did today and you won't be able to remember.

 Thing is, that's usually not the case, is it?
-Instead, there are three basic, traditional paths out of university:
+Here are the three things that happen to you post-college:

-Anyway, that last one is how I assume you're currently living, or what you can expect in a couple of months, once you've picked up your degree and lost your entire deposit on your student flat.
+Anyway, that last one is how I assume you're currently living, or what you can expect in a couple of months, once you've picked up your degree.
 Here's everything else you can look forward to.

-YOU WILL GO AND LIVE BACK AT HOME
+YOU WILL GO LIVE BACK AT HOME AGAIN

-For example: your bedroom is now called the "spare room" and you have to wedge your stuff around an elliptical trainer from that one week your dad tried to fend off a heart attack with exercise.
-When you wake up with a hangover your mum doesn't preach to you any more, she just makes breakfast by dropping every single pan she owns really loudly on the floor.
-Everything has changed.
+For example: Your bedroom is now called the "spare room" and you have to wedge your stuff around an elliptical machine from that one week your dad tried to fend off a heart attack with exercise.
+When you wake up with a hangover your mom doesn't preach to you anymore, she just makes breakfast by dropping every single pan she owns really loudly on the floor.

-And that's because your parents are tired of you; they're meant to be semi-retired and on a cruise, tying themselves in tanned old sexual knots and entering fun little limbo competitions.
-You moping around on their sofa and insisting the big shop includes a load of Pot Noodles puts the stoppers on that.
+Your parents are more tired of you than you are of them; they're supposed to be semi-retired and on a cruise, fucking like a pair of tanned, slightly wrinkled bunny rabbits.
+Your moping around on their sofa and complaining about the food in the fridge is wrecking that.
 Just by existing, you are destroying someone else's dream.

-SOMEONE IN YOUR FAMILY WILL TELL YOU WHAT A BIG WASTE OF TIME UNIVERSITY WAS
+SOMEONE IN YOUR FAMILY WILL TELL YOU WHAT A BIG WASTE OF TIME COLLEGE WAS

-It's normally an uncle, this one.
-"You did what?" he's saying.
-"Theatre Design?
+"You did what?" your uncle is saying.
+"Theater design?
 What's that?"
-His favourite film is "any Bond film".
-His life revolves around smoking, being mad at inflation affecting how much a pint of mild costs and getting into a car so clumsily the whole vehicle shakes.
+His favorite film is "any Bond movie."
+His life revolves around smoking, being upset about property taxes, and getting into a car so clumsily the whole vehicle shakes.

 There's not any real way you can deal with this, by the way.
-Everyone has their journey, and yours just happens to include a three year detour where you got really into at least one daytime TV programme and developed a habit for extremely shitty coke.
-If you are wondering why satellite outposts of your family don't respect you, just remember: you once wore a toga on a night out.
+Everyone has his journey, and yours just happens to include a four-year detour where you got really into at least one daytime TV program and drank away all your spending money.
+If you are wondering why certain branches of your family don't respect you, just think back to how you spent the last four years.

 "Oh yeah," you say.
 "Linda."

-"Well, anyway, that daughter of hers who was always too young for you to really have anything in common with, but who I made you hang out with all the time anyway, just got into Cambridge.
-She's going to be a doctor, she says – although she could probably be anything she wants.
+"Well, anyway, that daughter of hers who was always too young for you to really have anything in common with, but who I made you hang out with all the time anyway, just got into Harvard Medical School.
+She's going to be a doctor, she says—although she could probably be anything she wants.
 We're going to a party for her, later.
 Your dad's got his suit on."

-"HE'S NOT MY DAD," you scream, slamming the phone down and turning apologetically to your employment advisor.
+"HE'S NOT MY DAD!" you scream, slamming the phone down.

-"And bad news for graduates," says Fiona Bruce on the BBC News at Six.
-"A new study today found the average graduate starting salary is a mere £24,000, which – reminder – is about £7,000 more than you are currently earning."
+"And bad news for graduates," says an important person on CNN.
+"A new study today found the average graduate starting salary is a mere $37,000, which—reminder—is about $10,000 more than you are currently earning."

 Seems a little niche, this news, a little targeted.
 But you can't really stay to argue because you have to catch the bus to that desolate out-of-town shopping complex, where you have to clean out all the puppy shit at a Pets-R-Us.
 The kind of job that makes you hate puppies.
 That's your job.